SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 For example,
 all the accesses in the code listing below are instantaneous:

+..
+XXX Lies!
+Lies!
+(The in-out parameter is a long-term write.)
+   Let's come up with an example here that doesn't use in-out or +=

 ::

     var i = 1 // instantaneous write to i